-Are you ready to increase your confidence and advance your PACT skills?
+Level 1 graduates, are you ready to increase your confidence and take your PACT skills to the next level?

-PACT Global Level 2 Online Training emphasizes skill mastery and deepening the integration of PACT into your clinical practice.
+PACT Level 2 Global Online Training teaches more advanced skills and helps you increase self-confidence while integrating PACT into your clinical practice.

-Building on what you learned in Level 1, you’ll gain new insight, expand your assessment strategies and intervention techniques, and learn when and how to work more deeply with the most conflicted couples.
+Building on what you learned in Level 1, you’ll gain new insight, hone your assessment strategies and intervention techniques, and learn when and how to work more deeply with the most conflicted couples.

 PACT Level 2 is a rigorous training program.
-Some have compared it to a graduate-level course.
 You will have a number of reading assignments and videos to watch even before the first meeting, and you will have assignments between course modules.
 These assignments allow you to clarify your understanding of PACT principles and participate more meaningfully while in the live training with instructors and colleagues.

 PACT is an experiential model of therapy.
-As a PACT therapist, you must bring your whole self into the therapy room -- face, mind, body.
-When learning to use PACT, you must do the same in class -- be an engaged, active participant.
+As a PACT therapist, you must bring your whole self into the therapy room — face, mind, body.
+When learning to use PACT, you must do the same in class — as an engaged, active participant.